supertokens/supertokens-auth-react/examples/with-emailpassword-vercel/README.md

 -   The frontend code is located in the `src` folder.
 -   The backend API is in the `api/index.js` file .
--   The `vercel.json` file contains the configurations that allow Vercel to know where to direct the requests on production
+-   The `vercel.json` file contains the configurations that allow Vercel to rewrite to push all traffic on `/api` routes to the backend.

 ## Deploy to Vercel